Read our fact sheet on modern awards and the National Employment Standards.

 Modern awards apply to all employees covered by the national workplace relations system.

 Modern awards are industry or occupation-based, and apply to employers and employees who perform work covered by the award.

-You can find out which modern award applies using our Award Finder Tool.
+You can find out which modern award applies using our Find my award tool.